joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 3. Loops
 4. Arrays

-- Arrays allow for a large increase in the programs state
+- Arrays allow for a large increase in the programs **state** **115**
+- **state** of program is the information needed to understand what it is doing **115**
+- more challenging to track state as the number of variables arrays can store makes tracing very difficult **115**
+- exist in almost every language **115**
+- used explicitly for many software problems **115**
+- used implicitly all the time since computer memory is essentially constructed as arrays **115**
+- Natural representation for *matrices* and *vector* which are used to model many problems science, engineering, and mathematics **115**
+- provide succinct notation for manipulating large volumes of data in uniform way, making them critical for any application that involves processing large volumes of data **115**

 ### 1.5 Input and Output
 #### Terms